30-Minute Creamy Pesto Tortellini Skillet

 - have your walnuts toasting in the oven or on the stovetop, or buy pre-toasted ones

 Since we’re on the subject of the pesto sauce, let’s talk about this light pesto cream sauce.
-I don’t like really rich cream sauces, so the cream here is barely there — it’s just enough to make the sauce silkier and creamier, but you can barely tell it’s there.
-If you want to up the cream factor, you go right on ahead and add the amount that makes you happy, just be warned, then it probably won’t be a light pesto cream sauce anymore. 😉
+I don’t like really rich cream sauces, so the cream here is barely there — it’s just enough to make the sauce silky and creamy.
+If you want to up the cream factor, you go right on ahead and add the amount that makes you happy.

 I hope you enjoy this first installment of 30-Minute Thursday, and don’t forget to visit the links below to see all of the other delicious meals that will make your life easier!